hlorand/simple-jekyll-blog/README.md

 - Custom logo and Open Graph image (social network share)
 - Google Analytics support
 - Google Adsense support (advertisement on the sidebar, and in the post content)
+- You can turn ads on/off per post basis
 - Facebook comments and like button support
 - Random post recommendation on post page
 - Customizable footer text